Brookfield Place (Calgary): Glass window failures

 In October 2017 Brookfield Place East experienced two separate window failures, the first occurring on October 15 when high wind caused window-washing equipment to strike the northeast facade causing a panel from the 51st floor to break.
 The second incident on October 29 saw a panel from the 23rd floor break, causing shards of glass to fall on the street below.

-Tenants

-Following the announcement of the Brookfield Place complex, Canadian oil and gas company Cenovus announced an agreement to be the anchor tenant for the new Brookfield Place East in July 2013.